 Gain on disposition of market discount bonds.
 See section 1276 for rules on the disposition of market discount bonds.
+Also, see Pub.
+550 for information on bonds and other debt instruments

 Gains on certain insurance property.
 Form 1120-L filers with gains on property held on December 31, 1958, and certain substituted property acquired after 1958, should see section 818(c).